dimagi/commcare-hq/corehq/apps/builds/README.rst

 Try accessing ``http://localhost/a/domain`` and see if it works. nginx should

 proxy all requests to localhost to your django server.
-You should also be able

-to access ``http://your_ip_address:8000/a/domain`` from a phone or other device on the

-same network.

 Make Commcare use your local IP address
 #######################################